jamup-dev/react-with-firestore/sessions/04-intro-react-components/README.md

 1. `src/index.1.js` - Concepts of React Components.
 2. `src/index.2.js` - Concepts of JSX.
 3. `src/index.3.js` - Concept of Nested Components, props, events and handlers.
+4. `src/index.4.js` - Events and handlers on all form elements.

 ---